Where, who the latest bowl projections have FSU football playing

 Both of ESPN's bowl projection staff writers have the Seminoles in a bowl game, but playing 10 days apart.

-Kyle Bonagura projects the Seminoles to play James Madison in the Birmingham Bowl at Protective Stadium on December 29th in Birmingham, Alabama.
+Kyle Bonagura projects the Seminoles to play Memphis in the JLab Birmingham Bowl at Protective Stadium on December 29th in Birmingham, Alabama.
 Florida State has never played in the Birmingham Bowl.

-As for Mark Schlabach, he predicts FSU to play UConn in the Gasparilla Bowl on December 19th in Tampa, Florida.
+As for Mark Schlabach, he has kept the same prediction he gave last week, projecting FSU to play UConn in the Gasparilla Bowl on December 19th in Tampa, Florida.
 That game is played in Raymond James Stadium, and could see a very large turnout from Florida State fans.
 The Seminoles have never played in the Gasparilla Bowl, either.

 Bryan Fischer - Sports Illustrated:

-According to Sports Illustrated's projection, Bryan Fischer also has Florida State in the Gasparilla Bowl; however, he has the Seminoles playing the East Carolina Pirates.
+According to Sports Illustrated's projection, Bryan Fischer also has Florida State in the Gasparilla Bowl; however, he has the Seminoles playing the UTSA Roadrunners.

-Per Seminoles.com, FSU has played East Carolina seven times and has won all seven matchups.
-The two teams last squared off in a Week 1 matchup in 1990.

-Interestingly enough, Erick Smith of USA Today has the Seminoles going up against the South Florida Bulls in the Gasparilla Bowl.
+CBS Sports' Brett McMurphy predicts the 'Noles will play against the South Florida Bulls in the Gasparilla Bowl.
 As mentioned before, the game is played in Raymond James Stadium in Tampa, where the Bulls play their home games.

 That game would sell some tickets.